Close

 Healthcare FAQs

 Yes, please check the official EPA List N for an updated list of disinfectants that are effective against COVID-19.
 Please note some items may be under a master registration EPA number listing.
-If you have questions, please call your local Contec Healthcare representative for support.
+If you have questions, please contact your local Contec Healthcare representative for support.
 Please note some items may be under a master registration EPA number listing.
 If you have questions, please call your local Contec Healthcare representative for support.
 For all other COVID-19 information please visit our Contec COVID-19 resource page.

 Spores can survive in regular 70% isopropyl alcohol (IPA).
 Sterile alcohol is used to prevent the chance of contamination from spores that might be present in lower grades of isopropyl alcohol.
-Contec Sterile IPA is produced by filtering a solution of USP grade 70% isopropyl alcohol and 30% purified water through a 0.2 micron filter to prevent spores from entering the bottle.
+Contec® Sterile IPA is produced by filtering a solution of USP grade 70% isopropyl alcohol and 30% purified water through a 0.2 micron filter to prevent spores from entering the bottle.
 Then, the product is terminally sterilized to a 10-6 Sterility Assurance Level (SAL).
 This means that there is less than a one in a million probability that there is 1 cfu (colony forming unit) in the bottle.
 This process is verified by validation documentation.
 Contec Healthcare uses this same alcohol blend in the production of our sterile presaturated wipes.
 These products are terminally sterilized and are also validated to a 10-6 SAL.

 Sterile alcohol manufacturers do not follow the same manufacturing protocol.
 Some companies do not manufacture in a clean environment or keep a documented record of the steps taken to validate the alcohol to a sterile level.
-Contec Sterile 70% isopropanol is made in the United States and validated sterile according to USP guidelines.
+Contec® Sterile 70% Isopropanol is made in the United States and validated sterile according to USP guidelines.

 If you have a specific organism that is not on the product label which your customer's facility wants to address, please contact your Contec Healthcare expert.
 Contec Healthcare will work with you to determine the best path forward for your product efficacy requirements.